-6.3.1 Proposals which extend and enhance the range of local shops, pubs, restaurants, cafes and related commercial services for the local community will be encouraged.
-The loss of shops, pubs and commercial premises for the local community will be resisted unless it can be demonstrated that reasonable efforts have been made to secure their continued use in providing local services the site has been actively and properly marketed for its current use in accordance with the requirements set out in Appendix 5 of the adopted Local Plan.
+Proposals which extend and enhance the range of local shops, pubs, restaurants, cafes and related commercial services will be encouraged.
+The loss of shops, pubs and commercial premises for the local community will be resisted unless it can be demonstrated that the site has been actively and properly marketed for its current use in accordance with the requirements set out in Appendix 5 of the adopted Local Plan.

-- 6.3.2 The existing range of retail services is valued by the local community and their loss will be resisted unless it can be demonstrated there is no longer a viable demand for them.
-Improvements to the range and number of services would be welcomed. - 6.3.3 The key issues regarding the retail health and quality of the key centres and frontages are set out below along with priorities for environmental enhancements.
+- 6.3.1 The existing range of retail services is valued by the local community and their loss will be resisted unless it can be demonstrated there is no longer a viable demand for them.
+Improvements to the range and number of services would be welcomed. - 6.3.2 The key issues regarding the retail health and quality of the key centres and frontages are set out below along with priorities for environmental enhancements.